si-paling-dev/d3lab-assessment/backend/README.md

-Prequisites:
+**Prerequisites**
+Before you begin, ensure you have the following installed:
-- node 22.7.0
+- Node.js: Version 22.7.0
-- npm 10.8.2
+- npm: Version 10.8.2

-To set up and run this project, follow these steps:
+**Setup Instructions**

-Place the .env file: Ensure that your .env file is located in the root directory of your project, right alongside your index.ts file.
-The .env file should contain all the necessary environment variables required for your application.
+1. Place the .env File
+Ensure the .env file is placed in the root directory of your project, alongside the index.ts file.

+The .env file should contain all the necessary environment variables required for the application to run.

+2. Install Dependencies
-Install dependencies: Run the following command to install all the dependencies listed in your package.json file: npm install
+Run the following command to install all the dependencies listed in the package.json file: npm install

+3. Build the Project
-Build the project: Compile your TypeScript code and generate the necessary output files by running: npm run build
+Compile the TypeScript code and generate the necessary output files by running: npm run build

+4. Run the Program in the terminal
-Run the development server: Start the development server to run your application locally: npm run dev
+Start the development server to run the application locally: npm run dev